mtorre4580/design-patterns-js/observer/README.md

 # Observer Pattern

-Design pattern that offers a subscription model in which objects subscribe to an event and get notified when the event occurs
+- Pattern that offers a subscription model in which objects subscribe to an event and get notified when the event occurs

 ## Example